 Let’s look at three of the main effects of the elevated stress hormone cortisol on your hormones:

 1. Liver Log Jam & Estrogen Dominance

 The liver is a metabolic powerhouse that serves the entire body.
 Among its many duties, the liver takes care of excess and worn-out hormones.
-It does this by means of deactivation and conjugation wherein the old or over-produced hormones are broken down, inactivated and removed from the body, or repackaged and recycled for other bodily functions.
+It does this by means of deactivation and conjugation.
+In other words, old or over-produced hormones are broken down, inactivated and removed from the body, or repackaged and recycled for other bodily functions.

-When cortisol is in demand non-stop due to ongoing stress, this gives the liver a lot of extra work to do such as raising blood sugar so we can keep up our energy to deal with stress.
+When cortisol is in demand non-stop due to ongoing stress, this gives the liver A LOT of extra work to do such as raising blood sugar so we can keep up our energy to deal with all the stress.

 This ongoing rush job to keep our blood sugar/energy up is carried out by the liver on top of metabolizing other hormones... plus nearly 500 other critical body functions!

 All this activity in the liver causes a traffic jam in the detox pathways.
 One result of this backlog is that the hormone estrogen does not get broken down.
 This results in a common condition known as estrogen dominance.

 In women, estrogen dominance can cause an imbalance in the progesterone/estrogen ratio contributing to unpleasant health effects like:

 In men, estrogen dominance can lead to an imbalance in the estrogen/testosterone ratio can contribute to:

 While these conditions may be common, they certainly aren’t normal.